hakimio/ngx-ui-tour/README.md

 ### How to disable main content scrolling when UI tour is active?

+### NOTE: starting with v7 you can simply enable `disablePageScrolling` step config if you are using `md-menu` tour UI

+#### If you are using older version or different UI implementation you can still use following guide to achieve this

 You can toggle CSS class which disables main content element scrolling when tour starts/ends.
 1. Create custom `TourService`:
 ```ts